-I recently asked this question to a random selection of people at the KLCK bloggers network meeting and bar one, the answers were varied and general.
+I recently asked this question “what does organic mean in terms of food choices?” to a random selection of people at the KLCK bloggers network meeting and bar one, the answers were varied and general but incorrect.

 Then I overheard a radio interview where the respondent was telling all the listeners about their “fabulous organic garden” and I knew fully well that it wasn’t organic.
 Chemical free YES, organic NO.

-Why should that bother me so and is there a difference you may wonder?
+Why should it bother me?
+Is there a different?
 Well yes there is a difference and quite a big one.
 When you’re an organic farmer who’s struggling to sell your produce at a higher cost than non-organic, having likely gone through two full years of vigorous testing to achieve your well deserved certification, getting it wrong must be so frustrating!
 Organic vegetable gardening and certification involves a combination of many things but many feel worth the time, expense and effort to achieve that status.

 At Greenside Up we teach and garden chemically free, we strive to be as organic as we possibly can and follow as many of the principles listed below as possible.
 However my seeds aren’t all organically sourced, my manure is from a non-organic neighbouring farmer and my hens aren’t feed organic feeds (though they are GM free).
 It would be incorrect of me to say that I garden ‘organically’ as that would be an injustice to those who actually do.

-It means avoiding the use ofpesticides, herbicides and chemical fertilisers by finding ways of dealing with pesky little bugs without reaching for a spray.
-It means weed management rather than automatically spraying them.
-It means sourcing organically farmed animal manures and making composts & leaf moulds.
+- It means avoiding the use of pesticides, herbicides and chemical fertilisers by finding ways of dealing with pesky little bugs without reaching for a spray.
+It means weed management and not automatically spraying them.
+It means sourcing organically farmed animal manures and making compost & leaf mould.

-It encourages people to shop and buy locally produced food rather than automatically driving to the big out-of-town supermarket.
+- It encourages people to shop and buy locally produced food and not automatically driving to the big out-of-town supermarket.

-It ensures that animals are reared to the highest standards,fed on chemically free grassland and are free range.
+- It ensures that animals are reared to the highest standards, fed on chemically free grassland and free range.

 How do you know if something you buy is certified organic?